 - Add weatherstripping to windows, skylights, and doors.
 “Windows and doors should be properly sealed to prevent rain from coming in,” Preble says.
 Even a tiny gap can lead to heat loss and increased energy bills.
 Adding weatherstripping (a thin roll of foam or adhesive-backed felt tape) is an easy DIY project, Busch says.
 If there’s a bigger gap at the bottom of a door, try installing a door sweep.
 You can also use caulk to seal up cracks and holes around windows, says Allen Hopkins, franchisee, owner, and general manager of Handyman Connection of Phoenix.

 - Put in storm windows.
 If you live in a harsher climate, Busch recommends replacing screens with storm windows.
 “Storm windows are meant to reduce drafts caused by wind and extreme cold in the wintertime,” he says.
 If you don’t have storm windows, a cheap, simple DIY solution is to add plastic inside the windows for extra protection from cold temperatures.

 Make sure heating systems are in good shape and insulate pipes.

 “A properly functioning heating system is probably the most essential, not only for comfort but for safety,” Preble says.
 Make sure to clean and change your heater’s filter so that the system will run efficiently, he says.
-“It's also a good idea to get the entire system checked out before the cold hits, which AAA House Manager can help with,” says Preble.
+“It's also a good idea to get the entire system checked out before the cold hits,” says Preble.
 For fireplaces, have a professional clean and inspect your chimney.

 When the temperatures get cold, the water inside pipes can freeze and expand, leading to the pipes cracking and breaking or an ice blockage that prevents water from flowing.
 The solution: Insulate pipes ahead of time.
 The task is relatively simple: Just duct tape foam sleeves around the pipes.